-That’s why we’re here to help.
-We help families understand their loved ones’ journey and how they can best support and participate in it.
-We provide support and guidance to families before, during and after a crisis.
-We can assess the current living situation and care needs, including whether your older adult needs a caregiver, helping you choose or hire one that fits your needs and your budget.
-We can set up in-home services and assistance that help preserve the older adult’s independence, and monitor the quality of care through day-to-day client management.
+That’s why we’re here to support you.
+We help families understand their loved ones’ journey and how they can best assist and participate in it.
+Maxwell Senior Care provides support and guidance to families before, during and after a crisis.
+We can assess the current living situation and care needs.
+Does your older adult need a caregiver?
+Help to choose or hire one that fits your needs and budget?
+We can set up in-home services and assistance that preserves the older adult’s independence.
+And also monitor the quality of care through day-to-day client management.

 “Patricia has been an incredible resource for me in helping my Father manage his medical care, and find resources we didn’t know existed–to help him get what he needs to stay active and independent in his home, to help him get the second opinions he needed to manage his illness, and to help me file the paperwork I needed to help manage his healthcare.
 I am so relieved to have Patricia’s solid knowledge and support for both of us.
 It’s let me breathe a huge sigh of relief, and know that I’m really doing the right things for my Dad, even if I can’t be there all the time.”

 Email or call Patricia with your questions: 650-218-5234